jsandrew/ClaudeQueue/README.md

    - Check the queue every 15 minutes
    - Continue processing until interrupted

+**Important Notes:**
+- The Claude Code terminal window does NOT need to remain in focus after the initial setup
+- To stop the script, press `Ctrl+C` in the terminal running claude_queue.py
+- The script will log all activities to `claude_queue.log`

 ## How It Works

 1. **Queue Management**: Tasks are stored in a `queue.md` markdown file that Claude can read and update